getify/BikechainJS/README.txt

 Installation:

-1. Make sure you have a compiled, functional V8:  http://code.google.com/p/v8/
+1. Make sure you have a compiled, functional V8:  http://code.google.com/p/v8/ -- NOTE: You need to use V8 v2.1.2+ because a bug was fixed with revision 3924

 2. If you created the "shared" V8 library (recommended), proceed to step 4.